 The Jisc open access (OA) good practice initiative aims to bring together librarians, repository managers, research managers, researchers and others to improve understanding and share best practice in the OA environment.

-The Society of Biology has responded to a number of consultations on open access publishing and the implications government policy will have on researchers and learned societies.
+The Royal Society of Biology has responded to a number of consultations on open access publishing and the implications government policy will have on researchers and learned societies.

 Review of the Implementation of RCUK Policy on Open Access

 Research Councils UK (RCUK) held an initial independent review of their policy on open access.

 House of Lords Science and Technology Select Committee short inquiry into Open Access